lapeyrade/nextjs-portfolio-blog-template/README.md

 - [x] Global search (site-wide)
 - [x] Fix service-worker.js
 - [x] Fix header + remove light theme
-- [ ] Internationalization (i18n) with only English and French for now
+- [x] Internationalization (i18n) with only English and French for now
+    - [x] Add back: "Enjoyed this post?
+Let's connect and discuss your next project or any questions you might have." and "Read more posts" and "Get in touch" buttons at the end of the blog article
+    - [x] Investigate initial loading time to change region.
 - [ ] CI/CD: GitHub Actions for lint/build/test on PRs

 ## 🔧 Environment Variables